platformsh/platformsh-docs/src/configuration/services/rabbitmq.md

 ```

 Then, when you SSH into your container, you can simply type any `amqp-` command available to manage your queues.

+## Troubleshooting

+### Messages not being recieved

+RabbitMQ probably doesn't have enough disk space allocated to it.
+On Platform.sh, the service writes all of its data to disk, and thus needs a disk value that is >= its RAM allocation.
+For most Master branches, the service needs at least 1300 MB of disk space to work properly.